 If your brand is more formal, address your cards to your recipient’s last name and use a title.

 - ‘Dear Mr. Smith,’

-If for some reason you don’t want to include the recipient’s first name you can replace this with ‘valued customer’.
-This option is less personal and may result in the message feeling a little more cookie-cutter and distant.
+If for you don’t have the recipient’s first name you can replace this with ‘valued customer’ as the last possible option.
+It’s less personal and may result in the message feeling cookie-cutter and distant.

 - ‘Dear Valued Customer,’